 Iwi and Hapū Studies, MAIT reo online

-Students have been encouraged to log on to Mūrau for their Iwi and Hapū studies and MAIT in Mūrau.
-They can email email@example.com for assistance with log ons.
+Students have been encouraged to log on to Mūrau for their Iwi and Hapū Studies and MAIT in Mūrau.
+They can email firstname.lastname@example.org for assistance with log ons.

 Heke Reo Kaumātua

 The Heke Reo Kaumātua Rōpū at the Ōtaki campus will have a delayed start date.
-The new start date for will be advised.
+The new start date will be advised in due course.